-A good worker is known by their tools. – proverb quoted by F.P.
+A good craftsperson is known by their tools. – proverb quoted by F.P.
 Brooks, The Mythical Man-Month, 1975

 1. Software development process